kubeflow/website/content/en/docs/components/pipelines/installation/choose-executor.md

         image: hello-world
     ```

-1. Normally, I can run the container without command/args:
+1. We can run the container without command/args:

     ```bash
     $ docker run hello-world